Robust Frequency Constrained UC Using Data Driven Logistic Regression for Island Power Systems: Results

-\DrawBox[thick, myRed]{top left 1}{bottom right 1} \DrawBox[thick, myRed]{top left 2}{bottom right 2} \DrawBox[thick, myRed]{top left 3}{bottom right 3} \DrawBox[thick, myRed]{top left 4}{bottom right 4} \DrawBox[thick, myRed]{top left 5}{bottom right 5} \DrawBox[thick, myRed]{top left 6}{bottom right 6} \DrawBox[thick, myYellow]{top left 7}{bottom right 7} \DrawBox[thick, myYellow]{top left 8}{bottom right 8} \DrawBox[thick, myYellow]{top left 9}{bottom right 9} \DrawBox[thick, myYellow]{top left 10}{bottom right 10} \DrawBox[thick, myYellow]{top left 11}{bottom right 11} \DrawBox[thick, myYellow]{top left 12}{bottom right 12} \DrawBox[thick, myYellow]{top left 13}{bottom right 13} \DrawBox[thick, myRed]{top left 14}{bottom right 14}\\ Simulations are carried out for the conventional UC of the La Palma island (UC with current reserve constraint), and the proposed LR-based constraint with different cut-points ($\psi$).
-A comparison of frequency response indicators is presented in table \ref{tresults}.
+Simulations are carried out for three different methods:\\ \textbf{Conventional approach:} the conventional formulation of robust UC, that the frequency response after outage is only guaranteed by reserve criteria.
+Reserve requirement is the biggest online generation infeed.\\ \textbf{LR:} the proposed logistic regression method.
+Reserve criteria is substituted with a constraint that is trained by LR model.
+Different cut-points ($\psi$) are considered to asses the effectiveness of the proposed method, when the LR constraint is looser (smaller $\psi$) or tighter (bigger $\psi$).\\ \textbf{OCT:} To also compare the proposed method with other recent data-driven methods in the literature, optimal classification trees are implemented to train a constraint, as introduced in \cite{lagos2021data}.
+The outputs of SFR model are classified in acceptable and unacceptable incidents, using the MIL solution method of \cite{Bertsimas2017}.
+As solving the optimization problem for classification becomes very hard with a big set of inputs and high depth of trees, only the biggest hourly outage of a limited number of scenarios is fed to OCT problem as input, with the maximal depth of one and two.\\ A comparison of frequency response indicators for conventional approach, LR, and OCT is presented in table \ref{tresults}.
 Frequency-response quality indicators are the average amount of UFLS which is obtained from SFR with UFLS active, average frequency nadir, average RoCoF, and average quasi-steady-state frequency, which is obtained from SFR with UFLS deactivated.
 The changes in average UFLS and operation costs relative to the conventional approach are presented in percentage too.
 Cut-points beyond $\psi= 2.12$ make the problem infeasible, so $\psi=2.12$ is presented in the table as the most conservative cut-point that is feasible.
 The results assert that more conservative approaches lead to higher operation cost.
 But depending on the chosen cut-point, the proposed approach can sometimes lead to better frequency response quality, while keeping the operation costs relatively low.
 As it can be seen in table \ref{tresults}, more conservative cut-points lead to less percentage of unacceptable results.
 Each column in the table is compared with the conventional approach.
 The ones that perform better than the conventional approach are identified with red boxes, and the ones that perform worse are identified with yellow boxes.
 The results also show that the proposed approach can guarantee a better frequency response quality if a proper cut-point is chosen.
 Depending on the required level of cautiousness, the operator can choose a cut-point.
-For the La Palma island, a probability assurance of $\psi=-6.91$ seems appealing, because both frequency response quality and operation cost are improved. \\ To better compare and choose the best $\psi$, all the simulated cases of La Palma island are compared with the conventional approach (highlighted with a yellow cross) in figure \ref{ocufls}.
+For the La Palma island, a probability assurance of $\psi=-6.91$ seems appealing, because both frequency response quality and operation cost are improved.\\